aos-10x/tenx-it-auto-interview/README.md

 ## 10x Genomics IT Automation Technical Coding Interview

-Create a service that converts a CSV file into JSON API.
+Create a web service that converts a CSV file into an API that exposes JSON.

-We've provided a CSV file of Seattle weather `seattle-weather.csv`.
+We've provided a CSV file of Seattle weather in [`seattle-weather.csv`](./seattle-weather.csv).
 It contains the following labels in the header, with the following format:

 ```
 date,precipitation,temp_max,temp_min,wind,weather